zappar-xr/zapbox-xr-sdk/README.md

 Join us over on the [Zapbox Discord Server](https://discord.gg/5nEC8FRjef) if you need any help or just want to chat about Zapbox!

+## What's new

+- Improved support for recording experiences.
+- Improving controller pairing flow, and automatic disconnection when the app is in the background.

+## Video capture support

+The SDK now offers two modes for recording your Zapbox experiences.

+### First-person view

+First-person captures can be made with the same device running your app with the Zapbox SDK.
+To start and stop the first-person recording, double-tap near the top of the device screen (in landscape), just to the right of the center line separating the views.
+At the end of the recording you'll find it in your Photos app on the device.

+This mode records the full 1440x1080 camera feed and overlays a new view from Unity that should align exactly with the camera.
+During recording Unity will be rendering the scene 3 times, so there may be an impact on performance.

+### Third-person view / Spectator Mode

+The Zapbox SDK now also supports capturing video with a third-person view so you can see both the person wearing Zapbox and the content they are interacting with.

+This mode requires another iPhone (that supports ARKit) for capturing the spectator video, and a dedicated app running on that device for video capture.
+We are preparing that app for the App Store / Test Flight now and will have more information on how to use it shortly.

 ## Current Status

 - Currently iPhone only.
 Offers the best experience on iPhone 11 and later with the built-in ultrawide camera.